 Wildlife Resources and Habitat - Wildlife resources include a variety of game and non-game species of birds, mammals, fish, reptiles and amphibians that typically live in Marathon County.
-Common types of wildlife include deer, wild turkeys, raccoon, squirrels, songbirds, waterfowl, bear, badger, wolf and raptors.
+Common types of wildlife include deer, wild turkeys, raccoon, squirrels, songbirds, waterfowl and raptors.
 Wildlife resources are abundant in the many undisturbed sanctuaries, refuges, reserves, and scattered habitats located throughout the County.
 Numerous other species of migrating birds use habitat in Marathon County for food, shelter, and resting stops during seasonal migration.

 There is a significant amount of wildlife habitat in Marathon County.
 In addition to County parks and forest units, major wildlife habitat areas include: the George W. Mead Wildlife Area, the McMillan Marsh State Wildlife Management Area, and Rib Mountain State Park.
+It is noted that Cherokee State Park is located in the northwest portion of Brighton.

 Threatened and Endangered Species - Both aquatic and terrestrial endangered, threatened, or special concern species are present within the Town.
-These include:
+These are associated with the Northern Mesic Forest Community as described below.